RGraf is an accountant who loves to read, study history, and travel. She has researched and written for educational sites and authors.

 Customize Your Food

 When you make your own foods for meals or snacks, you can customize them the way you want.
 Let me give you an example.
 My ideal salad is not typically the one you can get in the store.
 Yes, I like the ones with ham or bacon and some boiled eggs, but I love chickpeas on mine as well as cottage cheese.
 I will not find any premade salad with all the fixings I want.
 If I really want the salad I want, I should make it myself.
 This also will exclude the items I don't like and pick out to only toss away.
 We are wasteful in that regard.
 We purchase premade foods and don't eat everything we pay for.

 Customize your food and save money in the long run.
 Make it for you and not for the general public.
 Isn't that what attracts many people to certain brands of restaurants and such?
 Make it your way.
-Make it the way you want instead of overspending for something generic.
+Make it the way you want instead of overspending on something generic.
 Be completely happy with your meal instead of getting what everyone else is eating at a higher cost.

 Don't buy premade salads or veggies and dip.
 Make it yourself.
 Save your money.
 You won't have to pay for the labor.
 You are the labor.

 What do you buy that is already made up?
 It can be for breakfast, snacks, lunch, or dinner.
 A breakfast burrito costs a fraction of what you pay for it if you make it yourself.
 The P3 items are a great idea, but you can save money by making up the items yourself.
 Make your own frozen meals that you can heat up during lunch.

 Avoid pre-made foods.
 Do it yourself.
 Chop up your own lettuce.
 Cut up your own carrots.
 Make your own pot roast.
 Create your own sandwich that is uniquely yours.
 Save your money.
 Put in your own labor instead of paying someone else to do it.

 Use Your Freezer